Home >> History, Ideology & Science

 Sam Vaknin, Ph.D. - 8/2/2010

-Traditional economics claims that deflation actually increases the value of cash to its holder by enhancing its purchasing power in an environment of declining prices (negative growth in the average price level).
+Traditional economics claims that deflation actually increases the value of cash to its holder by enhancing its purchasing power in an environment of declining prices (negative growth in the average price level), which is why cash for structured settlement payments may sometimes be more beneficial to the borrower than the lender.
 Though highly intuitive, this is wrong.
 It is true that in a deflationary cycle, consumers are likely to delay consumption in order to enjoy lower prices later.
 But this precisely is what makes most asset classes – including cash – precarious and unprofitable.

 Why Do People Pay Taxes?